Credit Suisse's Greg King joins ETF firm Global X

 Prior to Credit Suisse, King co-founded independent ETF firm VelocityShares, where he was chief executive officer and chairman of the company.
 He had also previously worked at Barclays Capital, where he led and helped create the industry’s first exchange-traded notes platform, iPath, in partnership with iShares.

 Global X, headquartered in Manhattan, had $3.5 billion in managed assets and investors from more than 100 countries at the end of April.
-The firm has some 40 funds, including the Global X Guru Index ETF and the Global X Social Media Index ETF.
+The firm has some 40 funds, including the Global X Guru Index ETF and the Global X Social Media Index ETF .
+(Reporting by Ashley Lau in New York; Editing by Cynthia Osterman)